whatever1341132/website/blog/2024-11-18-introducing-buildernet.md

 Learn more about BuilderNet and participate [here](https://buildernet.org/docs/).
 You can also reach out on Telegram (@sketsdever).

-*Thank you to Vitalik, Viktor Bunin, Jon Charbonneau, and Barnabe Monnot for their feedback on this post.*
+*Thank you to Vitalik, Viktor Bunin, Jon Charbonneau, and Barnabé Monnot for their feedback on this post.*